-The algorithms used by the search engines are continually changing as they constantly strive to deliver the most appropriate content and without careful planning money can be wasted on getting your site to near, if not the top, of the ranking.
-Only to see the page suddenly, over night, appear on page 6 after an algorithm change and whatever you had that was working is now frowned upon.
+The algorithms used by the search engines are continually changing as they constantly strive to deliver the most appropriate content.
+Without careful planning, money can be wasted on getting your site to near, if not the top, of the ranking.
+Only to see the page suddenly, overnight, appear on page 6 after an algorithm change and whatever you had that was working is now frowned upon.

 Tip 1 - Image Names

-Image file names are often overlooked when being upload via a Contents Management System (CMS).
+Image file names are often overlooked when upload via a Content Management System (CMS).
 The major search engines have an image search function, yet there are many websites that still have images that still have the camera's default naming such as

 img_1234.jpg cutting out an easy to win search option.
 Even if the searcher is not using image search surely, for instance, a tourist website for London would have improved ranking if it used relevant images names like

 tower-of-london.jpg instead of

 img_4321.jpg.
 So please don't forget to name your images.